zimmertr/Personal-Website-With-JS-Terminal-Emulator/README.md

 - Adding a popup window to display information about me for users who come to the website without shell-proficiency who are also looking to learn about me.

 - Writing my own weather script to query NOAA so that I don't have to rely on weatherpy.

+- Loading indication for commands that take several seconds to execute.
+Such as incrememntal dots. `. . . .`

 ##Requirements to run:
 - A webserver